kmmbvnr/django-jenkins/README.rst

 - ``django_jenkins.tasks.run_flake8``

   Runs flake8 tool over selected Django apps.
-  Creates Pylint compatible report for Jenkins.
+  Creates pep8 compatible report for Jenkins.

   You should have flake8_ python package installed to run this task.